The Dove's Lost Necklace

 The Dove's Lost Necklace (Le collier perdu de la colombe) is a 1994 French/Tunisian drama film directed by Nacer Khemir.
 It is the second film in Khemir's Desert Trilogy.

 Plot

 The movie is set in Medieval Spain.
-Hassan a student of calligraphy in 11th Century Andalucía.
+It features Hassan, a student of calligraphy in 11th Century Andalucía.
 Being the naïve young student he is, Hassan seeks love through books and poetry.
-He comes across a fragment of a page from a book of poems, and becomes obsessed with finding the rest.
+He comes across a fragment of a page from a book of poems and becomes obsessed with finding the rest, believing it holds the secrets of love.
 In his quest to find the lost bits of the manuscripts, Hassan acquires the help of child protagonist Zin.